 Milestones

-- 2022: The first scanning centre is setup at the Dharmaram College library, Bengaluru, with an MoU to digitise its Malayalam collection.
+- 2022: The first scanning Centre is setup at the Dharmaram College library, Bengaluru, with an MoU to digitize its Kerala collection.

 - 2023: The foundation wins Kerala State Govt.
 Malayalam Mission Bhasha Prathibha award (ഭാഷാപ്രതിഭാ പുരസ്കാരം) for its Granthappura project.